How to invest in overvalued markets

 4. Don’t be afraid of cash

-Don’t be afraid of holding cash, inflation is low and you will not be holding it forever.
+Don’t be afraid of holding cash, inflation is low and you won't be holding it forever.

 Cash gives you the freedom to invest when other investors are selling at mad prices because they just want to get out – that makes it a very valuable asset even though it’s hard to hold when all the markets are moving up, as they are at the moment.